ABOUT US

 ARTISTS SUPPORTING ARTISTS

 In 2000 painter Squeak Carnwath, sculptor Viola Frey, and community advocate Gary Knecht, incorporated the Artists’ Legacy Foundation (ALF).
-Carnwath and Frey planned to leave their artwork to ALF and all three arranged to leave their estates to the Foundation.
-With nominal resources, ALF developed purposefully and thoughtfully during its early years.
-The founders established a vision centered on painters and sculptors coming together to support and encourage fellow artists through awards and grants, promoting and protecting the legacy of deceased “Legacy Artists,” and generally supporting the visual arts, especially where the hand of the artist is a significant factor in making art.
+The founders’ vision centered on painters and sculptors coming together to support and encourage fellow artists through awards and grants, promoting and protecting the legacy of deceased “Legacy Artists,” and generally supporting the visual arts, especially where the hand of the artist is a significant factor in making art.

+Viola Frey became a Legacy Artist after her death in 2004.
 Through publications, research, and exhibitions, the Foundation serves as a resource for scholars, curators and the general public by deepening their understanding of the work of Legacy Artists.
-Educational programs help inform artists about estate planning and the choices they need to make about their work throughout their careers.
+The Foundation’s most recent project, the monograph Viola Frey: Artist’s Mind/Studio/World, is a testament to the Foundation’s commitment to stewarding the legacy of Viola Frey.

 STAFF